-He has been swift in dealing with problems at Tech such as the financial scandal that cost four high-ranking employees their jobs last summer.
-In February the college hired Ling-Ling Nie as its new general counsel and vice president for ethics and compliance, an expanded role, in response to the scandal.
+In February, as a result, the college hired Ling-Ling Nie as its new general counsel and vice president for ethics and compliance, an expanded role.

 In an interview following his speech, Peterson was asked what he wants his legacy as Tech’s leader to be.

 “I’ll let other people decide what the legacy is,” he said.
 “I hope that people feel that Georgia Tech is in a better position now than when I came.
 We’ve done some exciting things in the way we approach education using technology.
 We’ve done some exciting things in innovation and entrepreneurship.
 We’ve grown the undergraduate student population, grown the research.
 There’s a whole host of things, but I’ll let somebody else decide what my legacy’s going to be.”

 When asked how he felt about congratulating the class of 2019, his last as president, Peterson said, “I have shaken the hands of almost 60,000 students that have graduated from Georgia Tech in the last 10 years.
 A lot of people are concerned … about where the country’s headed and what’s the future hold?
 All you have to do is look out at these young people that are graduating, and if our future is in their hands, we’re going to be just fine.

 “These are some amazing young people, and I can’t tell you how impressed I am of them.
 I’m so jealous of them, so envious. … In their lifetimes they’re going to cure cancer; they’re going to see interplanetary space travel.
 It will be a common occurrence.
 They’re going to solve the issues around climate change.
 The things they’re going to do and see and do in their lifetime are hard to imagine what those would be.”